ShaAndrey/MapReduce/README.md

 # MapReduce
-Simple MapReduce implementation for a particular problem.
+Simple MapReduce C++ implementation for a particular problem.
+Actually, MapReduce script, which connects Map and Reduce parts, does not depend on this problem, so it can be used with other Map and Reduce scripts.
+To run the C++ code you will need to install **Boost library**: https://www.boost.org/doc/.

-Given a text with lines of the form **<key, text part>**.
+**Problem:** Given a text with lines of the form **<key, text part>**.
 Keys and text parts are separated by tab.
 We need to count all words in the text.
+(Here keys don't matter, so we can ignore them).

 Example:

-*Input:*
+**Input:**

 Key    bus car bus car train car bus car train bus